 Essential Props for Gentle Yoga Sequences & Routines

-Props aren’t a sign of weakness—they’re smart tools that enhance your gentle yoga routines.
+Props aren’t a sign of weakness—they’re smart tools that enhance your gentle practice.
 They provide support, deepen stretches safely, and increase comfort.
 For example, a non-slip yoga mat ensures stability during poses.
 Here’s a quick guide:

 The Power of Breath in Gentle Yoga Practice

-Your breath is your anchor in gentle yoga flows.
-It links your mind and body, helping your nervous system chill out.
-For example, deep breathing activates the parasympathetic system, reducing cortisol and stress.
+Your breath is your anchor during practice.
+It links your mind and body, helping your nervous system downshift.
+For example, slow, deep breathing can activate the body’s relaxation response and may help reduce stress.
 For more techniques, try this calming breathwork guide.

 Try these techniques: